-5/1/21 update: as the world slowly begins to show more signs of life and we have had this time as an organization to reflect — it is more important than ever that we regroup, re-commit, and re-focus our efforts to build our board.
-Re-invigorating our board of directors and the volunteer committees under that board are critical for our long-term success as we attempt to reach and represent all corners of this great community.
-We have an immediate and critical need for folks to join our working board.
+Re-invigorating our board of directors and the associated volunteer committees are critical for our long-term success as we attempt to reach and represent all corners of this great community and rebuild after the impact of the past few years.
+We have an immediate need for folks to join our working board.
 It’s easier than you think …

 Do you have two hours a month — the average length of a play — to help Your Friendly Neighborhood Theater Company?
-Take a seat on our board!
-We’re currently seeking conversations with potential members.
+Pull up a chair!
+We’re currently seeking conversations with potential board and committee members.

-Serving on a board might sound scary (or, let’s be honest, boring), but we assure you that when it comes to Jobsite not much could be further from the truth.
+Serving might sound scary (or, let’s be honest, boring), but we assure you that when it comes to Jobsite not much could be further from the truth.
 Put your passion for live theater to work!

 As a small not-for-profit, Jobsite does not have a large full-time staff to help with initiatives like audience development and fundraising, and so that’s where we look to our board and their committees for help.
 Our small artistic core is generally busy in the theater creating to be as directly involved in the community as many of us would like with any consistency, and so rely on our board and committees to help act as a bridge.

 Because of our efficient producing apparatus the board is not burdened with day-to-day operations of the theater like marketing, play selection, hiring, or any aspect of theatrical production.
 The Straz Center takes care of all front of house needs like the box office, concessions, house management and ushering, security, and maintenance.